UNSW INNOVATION SUMMIT SPEAKERS

 Professor Mattick’s honours and awards include the inaugural Gutenberg Professorship of the University of Strasbourg, the Order of Australia and Australian Government Centenary Medal, Fellowship of the Australian Academy of Science and the Australian Academy of Health & Medical Sciences, Associate Membership of the European Molecular Biology Organization, Read more.

-Professor Brian Boyle – Deputy Vice-Chancellor Enterprise, UNSW Australia
+Professor Brian Boyle – Deputy Vice-Chancellor Enterprise, UNSW Sydney

 The Division of Enterprise has carriage of "Delivering from Research Excellence" and "Knowledge Exchange for Social Progress on Economic Prosperity" as part of UNSW's 2025 Strategy.
 Read more

 Dr Jens Goennemann – Managing Director, Advanced Manufacturing Growth Centre

 Dr Jens Goennemann joined AMGC Ltd in 2016 where he brings extensive experience managing large manufacturing operations in Australia and Europe.
 In previous roles, he served as Managing Director of Airbus Group Australia Pacific and Airbus Helicopters.
 Before his seven-year appointment to Australia, Jens spent six years in Germany with the former European Aeronautic Defence and Space Company (EADS), today known as Airbus Group.
 He was Head of the CEO’s office in Germany, and before that was in charge of Soldier and Parafoil Systems within the Defence Division.
 Previously, he spent two years in Athens, where he established and managed the Eurofighter Office of DaimlerChrysler Aerospace, one of the three founding partner companies of EADS.
 He began his career with Daimler-Benz AG in January 1996.
 Read more

 Dr Mirjana Prica – Managing Director, Food Innovation Australia Limited